keemnh/experiments/README.md

 ### 📁Current Experiments
 - `gpt-notion-autologger`
-  Automation experiment that logs and summarizes ChatGPT interactions (prompts, responses, timestamps) into a Notion database in real time.
+  Automation experiment that logs and summarizes ChatGPT interactions (prompts, responses, timestamps) into a Notion database.

 - `python_ids_sim`
   Python-based simulation of a full IDS pipeline—sensor & BLE emulation, log merging, and rule-based detection—without any hardware.